siudej/Cite/README.md

 Assuming required packages are present, application can be started with `cite.py`.

-On OS X:
+### OS X:
-* with Anaconda: run `installMac.sh` to install Services (user confirmation needed) and add `cite` to PATH.
+* With Anaconda: Assuming all requrements are already installed, clone this repository, then run `installMac.sh` to install Services (user confirmation needed) and add `cite` to PATH.
-* with Cite.app: Double click on Services to install, then put Cite.app in `/Applications` folder.
+* With Cite.app: Double click on Services to install them, then put Cite.app in `/Applications` folder.
 In either case `cite` should work from terminal.

+##### TexShop
+The supplied macro cuts the current line (or the selected lines) and runs it through the citation software.

+Installation:
+   Go to `Macros->Open Macro Editor`.
+Click on `New Item` and paste the contents of the `TexShop.applescript` file into the content field.
+Add some name and a convenient keyboard shortcut.
+The main Application must be started at least once before running the macro.

 ### General requirements
 * LaTeX/BibTeX
 * `PyQt` (4 or 5)
 * `bibtexparser` Python package

-On OS X I would recommend installing Anaconda Python, then `bibtexparser` via `pip`.
-Another option is to use the standalone App (see the end of this document for more info about OS X).

 ### Search format
 Search supports many field specifiers (author, title, journal, year, ...) as well as logical connectors (and/or/not).
 The search format is uniform for all databases, with all differences handled behind the scene.